ReDI-School/intro-java/README.md

-This lesson is a continuation of the previous, where additional concepts are presented in more details and guidelines and examples are provided on how to write custom classes with inheritance and interfaces.
+This lesson is a continuation of the previous, where additional concepts are presented in more details and guidelines and examples are provided on how to write your own classes with inheritance and interfaces.

 - Inheritance
 - Subclasses